tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors/Bijector.md

 2. Inverse

-   Useful for "reversing" a transformation to compute one probability in terms of another.
+   Useful for 'reversing' a transformation to compute one probability in terms of another.

 3. `log_det_jacobian(x)`

-   "The log of the absolute value of the determinant of the matrix of all first-order partial derivatives of the inverse function."
+   'The log of the absolute value of the determinant of the matrix of all first-order partial derivatives of the inverse function.'

    Useful for inverting a transformation to compute one probability in terms of another.
 Geometrically, the Jacobian determinant is the volume of the